A LONG STANDING TRADITION OF CITRUS CULTIVATION

 A MIX OF LOCAL FLAVOURS & TECHNIQUES

 As with other regional and international variations of this product, Cypriot marmalade incorporates local flavours and techniques that give it its unique taste.
-Marmalade in Scotland, for example, often includes a touch of whisky, giving it a smoky richness.
-Meanwhile, in Japan, yuzu marmalade, which is made from the tart of citrus fruits, has become a popular alternative to traditional versions of the spread.
-Contemporary artisanal makers the world over continue to experiment using a whole range of different citrus fruits, constantly infusing the classic preserve with new flavours and textures.
-Despite these innovations, traditional Seville orange marmalade remains a beloved classic, revered for its complex interplay of sweetness and bitterness.
+Scottish marmalade, for example, often includes a touch of whisky, giving it a bespoke smoky richness.
+Meanwhile, in Japan, yuzu marmalade, which is instead made from the tart of citrus fruits, has become a popular alternative to traditional versions of the spread.
+Today, contemporary artisanal makers the world over continue to experiment using a whole range of different citrus fruits.
+Several of these artisans constantly infuse the classic preserve with new flavours and textures.
+Despite these innovations, traditional Cyprus marmalade remains a beloved classic, revered for its complex interplay of sweetness and bitterness.